Feed for rumen microbial production

 Conserve excess pasture at times of high growth to manage pasture quality as part of the grazing rotation.
 The method of growing, harvesting, wrapping/storing, and feeding out influences conserved forage quality, and its DM and nutrient intake by the cow.

-Test the quality of conserved forages before feeding (refer to Feed testing and sampling).
+Test the quality of conserved forages before feeding.
 Forage chop-length is important for both silage quality and to provide effective fibre (2-5 cm in length).

 Grain feeding level and frequency

 Avoid acidosis by minimising slug feeding.
 Spread high daily grain intake over several feeds for a more steady nutrient supply to the rumen and a potentially higher DM intake.